jro31/jethro-codes/_articles/projects/meals-of-change.md

 end
 ```

-Next was to create the `sessions#logged_in` action, which is a `GET` request to simply check whether or not a user is logged-in.
+Next we want to create the `sessions#logged_in` action, which is a `GET` request to simply check whether or not a user is logged-in.

 However, we're going to require the functionality of checking for a logged-in user in more than just this action, so it makes sense to add this logic in a concern, and then add it to our base controller.